Skip to main content

 • No namespace: Service attempts to discover all namespaces using CoreV1Api.listNamespace()

-• Fallback: If namespace discovery fails, defaults to "default" namespace
+• Fallback: If namespace discovery fails or returns no namespaces, defaults to "default" namespace

 Integration